-I also feel that man's quest for the spiritual sublimity and material welfare, for freedom and justice, for moral excellence and worldly prosperity and tranquility will continue.
+I also feel that main guest for spiritual sublimity and material welfare for freedom and justice for moral excellence tranquility and peace will continue.
 This would produce new conflicts as well as new experiments.
-In this process some of the contributions made by socialism in the form of emphasizing the social dimensions of human life, need for planning, care for welfare and concern for equity shall continue to play a role, although the overall culture of communism as developed under Marxist influence has failed and I see little possibility of its revival.

-The Muslim World and the Third World countries should also realize that there would be huge diversion of resources from the developed countries of the world to Eastern Europe which would mean further reduction of resources available for the countries of Asia and Africa.
+In this process some of the contributions made by socialism in the form of emphasizing the social dimensions of human life need for planning and care for welfare and equity shall continue to play a role although the overall culture of communism as developed under-Marxist influence has failed and I see no possibility of its revival.
+The Muslim World and the Third World countries should also realize that there would be diversion of resources from the developed countries of the world to Eastern Europe which would mean further constraint on resources availability for the countries of Asia and Africa.
 While this would create hardships for the poorer people of the world I also see in it the possibility that the rest of the world may be able to see the hollowness of the western civilization and its approach to problems of mankind.
-This may awaken in these countries of the world a new realization of drawing back on their own spiritual and material resources and to pursue a path different from the one based on the western civilization and its socio-economic ideologies of capitalism and communism.
-As such I look towards the coming decades as a period that may be characterized by fundamental re-thinking and review by mankind and a period of fundamental ideological and socio-economic change.
+This may awaken in these countries of the world a new realization of drawing back on their own spiritual and material resources and to pursue a path different from the one based on the western civilization.
+As such I look towards the coming decades as decades of a period that would be characterized by fundamental re-thinking and review by mankind and a period of fundamental ideological and socioeconomic change.